bekk/bekk-christmas/post/ml/conversation-analysis.md

 As we see, spaCy understands from the context that _bekk_ is in fact a proper noun!
 This is a very helpful tool in extraction of named entities, but also structural sentence analysis or at some point even abstractive approaches.

 This has hopefully been a useful intro to some of the many available resources for Norwegian NLP!
 We tackled several other challenges, including [sentiment analysis](https://en.wikipedia.org/wiki/Sentiment_analysis), speech time mapping and [sociogram](https://en.wikipedia.org/wiki/Sociogram) generation, which may be covered some other time.
-Feel free to drop me an email if you're interested in hearing more!
+Feel free to drop me an email if you're interested in hearing more✉

 <sup>1</sup> https://www.rev.ai/blog/how-to-calculate-word-error-rate/, https://medium.com/descript/which-automatic-transcription-service-is-the-most-accurate-2018-2e859b23ed19